henry232323/CitizenId-passport-auth/examples/README.md

 ## Express.js Example

-The `express-example.js` file demonstrates a complete Express.js application with CitizenID authentication.
+The `express-example` directory contains a complete Express.js application with Citizen iD authentication (TypeScript source in `src/server.ts`).

+There is also a standalone example in `src/standalone-example.ts` that demonstrates a simpler setup.

 ### Setup